Batman V Superman: Intelligence Round

 Who’s smarter- Batman or Superman?

 Most fanboys will go to their grave swearing up and down Batman is.
-He’s capable of devising schemes to defeat all of Earth’s most powerful superhumans time and time again.
+He’s certainly been shown in the comics to be capable of devising schemes to defeat all of Earth’s most powerful superhumans time and time again.

 But when you look at the evidence, there’s a more than strong enough case to be made that Superman has the superior intellect.